What’s Next After Travel Nursing?

-Not everyone will be a travel nurse forever.
-Most nurses travel anywhere from one to 10 years or more depending on their experiences.
-It's highly likely that there will come a time when you want to settle down in one place.
-If you are on an assignment now and feel like you want to return home, go back to a place you particularly loved, or have loved ones living somewhere you want to be near -- start taking steps to consider what comes after being a travel nurse.
+Going from traveler to staff is common.
+In fact, most nurses travel anywhere from one to 10 years or more depending on their experiences.
+It’s highly likely that there will come a time when you want to settle down in one place.
+If you are on an assignment now and feel like you want to return home, go back to a place you particularly loved, or have loved ones living somewhere you want to be near — start taking steps to consider what comes after being a travel nurse.

 Take Some Time Off

 As was the case while you were a travel nurse, taking some time off after you decide to finish is fun and part of the adventure.
 It’s important to reflect on your journey as a travel nurse and acknowledge that it’s coming to an end.
 Budget for some time off after you finish your last assignment so you can relax and take a break.
 It’s important to give your body and mind a rest so you can take on the next phase of your life and career full of energy.

 Travel nurses tend to come out of the field with greater adaptability and a broader perspective than other nurses.
 They also have a wider range of experience and exposure to different environments.
 As your travel nursing career winds down, ask yourself:

 - What were the greatest lessons you learned while travel nursing?